 Policy SKM assessment Possible areas for improvement Legislative compliance Consistent with good industry practice and robust.
 Regional perspective Consistent with good industry practice and robust.
 Realisation of benefits due to a regional perspective should be captured and reported.
+Refer to section 4.9 above (under Gateway Review) for details of QUU's submission on benefits realisation.
 Asset management Not consistent with good industry practice.
 A range of asset management requirements have been assessed by SKM as not consistent with the ISO 55001 standard.
 QUU has committed to the following improvements: consolidation of asset system potential adoption of ISO standards and post activity review.
 Procurement Consistent with good industry practice and robust.
-Could undertake post-implementation benefits realisation reviews of projects Budget formation Consistent with good industry practice and robust.
+Could undertake post-implementation benefits realisation reviews of projects.
+Refer to section 4.9 above (under Gateway Review) for details of QUU's submission on benefits realisation.
+Budget formation Consistent with good industry practice and robust.
 Could benchmark controllable operating costs against similar entities.